zayn22zhang/zaynzhang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a master student from School of [TUM](https://www.tum.de/en/) and [LMU](https://www.lmu.de/de/index.html).
-My research interest is mainly on quantum information theory, quantum foundation and tensor network.
+I am a Quantum Science and Technology master’s student at the School of Natural Science, Technical University of Munich (TUM), and Ludwig Maximilian University of Munich (LMU).
+My research interests include quantum information theory, quantum foundations, and tensor networks.

-In quantum foundation, the quantum thermodynamics is a potential area.
-Quantum Resource Theory is a great framework to deal with it.
+In quantum foundations, I am interested in quantum thermodynamics and the role of Quantum Resource Theory as a unified framework for characterizing and quantifying physical resources.
+More generally, I am fascinated by the mathematical aspects of quantum theory and the interplay between information, symmetry, and physical laws.

-In quantum information, which appeals me most is about quantum networks.
-The multiparticles entanglement is mystery and fascinating.
-There are many potiential way to think about these problems, such as graphs and networks.
+In quantum information theory, I am particularly interested in multipartite entanglement and quantum networks.
+I am interested in understanding the structure of quantum correlations, local unitary equivalence, and resource-theoretic approaches to many-body quantum systems.
+I am also interested in applying tools such as graph theory, network theory, and tensor networks to study complex quantum systems.

-About the quantum complexity, it has strong connection with the Computer Science.
+Another area that attracts me is quantum complexity theory, especially its deep connections with theoretical computer science, optimization, and the computational complexity of quantum many-body problems.